AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

 * Brand guidelines specific to each customer
 * Copy guidelines for different channel platforms
 * Ethical considerations related to gender, ethnicity, race, disability status, and age in AI-generated content
-* Quality checks for plagiarism, grammar rules, correctness of human features in imagery, and factuality of GenAI hallucinations

 ## Brand guidelines check

 A summary of brand validation information for each generated content variant is accessible through the _Brand guidelines check_ icon next to each variant in the Canvas.

-The _Brand guidelines check_ displays the percentage of compliance with your brand [guidelines](overview.md).
+The _Brand guidelines check_ displays the percentage of compliance with your [brand](brands.md).
+The percentage is calculated as the number of [guidelines](guidelines.md) that passed validation versus the number of guidelines tested.

 Click the icon to see which guidelines are compliant with your brand and which need review.

 See [Improve brand alignment](#improve-brand-alignment).

 ## Brand Validation panel

-The _Brand Validation panel_  provides detailed brand validation information and illuminates opportunities for improvement for all fragments and brand guidelines for generated content variants.
+The _Brand Validation panel_  provides detailed brand validation information and illuminates opportunities for improvement for each variant fragment.

 The _Brand Validation panel_ displays information for:

-* Email:
+* **Email**:
   * Subject line fragment
   * Preheader fragment
   * Header fragment
   * Body fragment
   * CTA (call to action) fragment
   * Brand voice guidelines
+* **Meta ad**:
-* Meta ad:
+  * Headline fragment
+  * Body copy fragment
+  * CTA (call to action) fragment
-  * xx
+  * On-image text fragment

 See [Improve brand alignment](#improve-brand-alignment).

+### Filter

+In the _Brand Validation panel_ you can filter what guidelines are shown.
+Click the filter icon at the top of the panel to view:

+* **Failed guidelines**—_Show failed guidelines_ displays only the guidelines that did not pass brand validation.
+* **All guidelines**—_Show failed and passed guidelines_ displays all guidelines for which the variants are measured against.
+* **Passed guidelines**—_Show passed guidelines_ displays only the guidelines that passed brand validation.

 <!-- The _Brand Validation panel_ has different areas of focus for each content channel: